 Lazarus Leadership Fellows Program

-Since 1997, Lazarus Fellows at B-CC High School have completed more than 63,000 hours of community service.
+Since 1997, Lazarus Fellows at B-CC High School have completed more than 71,000 hours of community service.
 In addition to volunteering at A Wider Circle, the 15 Lazarus Fellows each Spring work to restore a former Germantown farm as a living museum to teach the story of the lives of slaves in pre-Civil War Montgomery County.
-They participate in a ropes course, and visit the KID Museum, Strathmore, Bethesda Magazine, Bethesda Urban Partnership, B-CC Rescue Squad, and the National Center for Children and Families.
-In the summer, each Lazarus Fellows carries out a 200 hour community service project that the Fellow designs.
+They participate in a ropes course and visit the KID Museum, Strathmore, Bethesda Magazine, Bethesda Urban Partnership, B-CC Rescue Squad, and the National Center for Children and Families.
+In the summer, each Lazarus Fellow carries out a 200 hour community service project that the Fellow designs.
 After a reflection session in early September, there is a graduation ceremony at the Strathmore Mansion.

 The success of the past years proves that young people can make a difference in the lives of others.
 Program Founder, Bruce Adams, welcomes the new Fellows to the program by telling them: "I know that students can be tremendous leaders and can accomplish amazing things because I have seen it happen over and over again under the Lazarus program."
 Every year at the graduation ceremony the Fellows speak of how surprised, proud, and pleased they are at what they have accomplished.
 All previous groups of Lazarus Fellows and their parents tell us it was a life-changing experience.

 During the spring, each Fellow designs a 200-hour community service program that he or she will implement over the summer.
-The program must be something that otherwise would not happen without the initiative of the student.
+The program must be something that would not happen without the initiative of the student.
 Students who complete the program may opt to receive either a stipend of $750 or 200 hours of community service learning credit.
 All students will receive $250 to cover meals, transportation, and supplies over the summer.

 For additional information, please email Bruce Adams at email@example.com.